eliweaver732/fusionpbx-app-bulkvs/README.md

   - Automatically creates destination with proper context and prefix
   - Redirects to destination edit page after purchase
 - **E911 Management**: View and manage E911 records
+  - Access E911 management from the Numbers page action bar or directly from the menu
   - View E911 information in the numbers table
-  - Edit existing E911 records
+  - Edit existing E911 records from the table or E911 page
-  - Create new E911 records
+  - Create new E911 records for any number
   - Address validation before saving
   - SMS number configuration for E911 records
 - **Server-Side Pagination**: Efficient pagination for large result sets